Convair B-36 Peacemaker

 The Convair B-36 "Peacemaker" (Note: Convair proposed the name "Peacemaker" in a submission to a contest to name the bomber.
-Although the name "Peacemaker" was not officially adopted, it was commonly used and sources often state or imply the name is "official".) was a strategic bomber built by Convair and operated by the United States Air Force (USAF) from 1949 to 1959.
-The B-36 is the largest mass-produced piston-engined aircraft ever built, although it was exceeded in span and weight by the one-off Hughes H-4 Hercules (commonly known as the Spruce Goose).
-It has the longest wingspan of any combat aircraft.
+Although the name "Peacemaker" was not officially adopted, it was commonly used and sources often state or imply the name is "official".) was a piston-engined, strategic bomber built by Convair and operated by the United States Air Force's Strategic Air Command from 1948 to 1959.
+With 384 units built, the B-36 remains the largest mass-produced, piston-engined aircraft and has the longest wingspan of any combat aircraft.
 The B-36 was capable of intercontinental flight without refueling.